-- a) reaching agreements or making other arrangements with a competitor on prices, sales volumes or sales quotas, market shares, the division of sales regions or clients, or the handling of client or supplier demands; - b) exchanging information with a competitor concerning prohibited or critical topics, other than those instances in which this is expressly regulated differently by the legal department or the compliance organisation.
+- a) reaching agreements or making other arrangements with a competitor on prices, sales volumes or sales quotas, market shares, the division of sales regions or clients, or the handling of client or supplier demands; - exchanging information with a competitor concerning prohibited or critical topics, other than those instances in which this is expressly regulated differently by the legal department or the compliance organisation.

-A cartel is understood to involve agreements or concerted practices between companies or decisions made by associations of businesses that have anti-competitive intent or anti-competitive effect.
+A cartel is understood to involve agreements or concerted practices between companies or decisions made by associations of businesses that have anti-competitive intent or anti-competitive effect, e. g. by preventing, restricting, or distorting competition in a certain market.

-This policy applies to the following types of cartels:
+This guideline applies to the following types of cartels:

-- Horizontal agreements or practices: Agreements or concerted practices between competitors or decisions made by such companies with anti-competitive intent or anti-competitive effect. - Vertical agreements or practices: Agreements or concerted practices between companies at different levels along the supply chain or decisions made by such companies with anti-competitive intent or anti-competitive effect.
+- Horizontal agreements or practices: Agreements or concerted practices between competitors (at the same level in the supply chain) or decisions made by such companies with anti-competitive intent or anti-competitive effect. - Vertical agreements or practices: Agreements or concerted practices between companies at different levels along the supply chain or decisions made by such companies with anti-competitive intent or anti-competitive effect.

-EU competition law expressly prohibits agreements, concerted practices, and decisions which
+EU competition law expressly prohibits agreements, concerted practices, and decisions which directly or indirectly set sales prices or other trade conditions;

-- directly or indirectly set sales prices or other trade conditions; - restrict or control production, markets, technological developments, or investments; - divide up markets or sources of supply; - disadvantage other market participants by using different terms for equivalent transactions; or - which connect the conclusion of contracts with the acceptance of additional services which, due to their nature or in any typical commercial sense, stand in no relation to the subject matter of said contracts.
+- restrict or control production, markets, technological developments, or investments; - divide up markets or sources of supply; - disadvantage other market participants by using different terms for equivalent transactions; or - which connect the conclusion of contracts with the acceptance of additional services which, due to their nature or in any typical commercial sense, stand in no relation to the subject matter of said contracts.